 As usual, create the configuration file /etc/check_mk/docker.cfg.
 A template with detailed explanations can be found in the Checkmk directory share/check_mk/agents/cfg_examples/docker.cfg.

 In the Enterprise Editions you can easily configure all parameters with the Agent Bakery.

 Creating the container hosts

 Of course the interesting aspect is the monitoring of the Docker containers.
-This happens automaticall by installing the plug-ins.
-However the services will not be assigned to the docker node, rather Checkmk assumes a single host per docker container.
+This will be implemented automatically by installing the plug-ins, however the services will not be assigned to the docker node, rather Checkmk assumes a single host per docker container.

-The mechanism used here is called piggyback: The plug-in or special agent transports data of other hosts ‘piggybacked’ so to speak along.
+The mechanism used here is called piggyback: The plug-in or special agent transports data of other hosts – ‘piggybacked’ so to speak – alongside its own data.
 Checkmk places this data in the tmp/check_mk/piggyback directory.
 All you have to do in WATO is to create hosts with the correct names, and the services will then be automatically assigned to them.

 - The host name must exactly match the directory created in tmp/check_mk/piggyback.
-By default, this is the 12-digit short ID of the container (for example, 2ed23056480f)
+By default, this is the 12-character short ID of the container (for example, 2ed23056480f)